 A nicotine patch gives a steady background level of nicotine.
-To take care of sudden urges to smoke, many quitters chew on 4mg nicotine gum which provides them with a nicotine effect after, say, ten minutes.
+To take care of sudden urges to smoke, many quitters chew on 4mg nicotine gum, which gives them a nicotine effect after ten minutes.

 Gum and patches are sold in supermarkets and pharmacies.
 Suppose people smoke at the same time as using these nicotine medications.
 In that case, they may feel slightly sick, which means they are getting as much nicotine as they need and should now cut down on cigarettes until they rely on the nicotine gum and patch only for their nicotine.

-Many smokers successfully use e-cigarettes to quit or cut down on tobacco consumption and save money.
+Many smokers successfully use e-cigarettes to quit or reduce tobacco consumption and save money.

 E-cigarettes are battery-powered devices that allow users to inhale vapour.
 The vapour contains water, nicotine, and a flavour of your choosing – typically fruity or minty flavours.

-Many e-cigarettes look like modern-day versions of a traditional cigarette, with an LED tip that glows like the end of a real cigarette when you inhale.
-E-cigarettes come in many different brands, sizes and shapes, and can be used with varying flavours of e-liquid.
+Many e-cigarettes look like modern-day versions of a traditional cigarettes, with an LED tip that glows like the end of a real cigarette when you inhale.
+E-cigarettes come in many different brands, sizes and shapes and can be used with varying flavours of e-liquid.

 Regular users obtain high levels of nicotine, equal to cigarettes.
 It gives nicotine hit quickly, within two minutes.
-It is legal to sell it, and specialist tobacconists are likely to stock it.
-It is addictive, may cause disease, but it is much safer than cigarettes.
+It is legal to sell it, and specialist tobacconists will likely stock it.
+It is addictive and may cause disease, but it is much safer than cigarettes.
 Now that smoking is known to kill half of continuing smokers, snuff could come back into fashion.

 Because it has not been used, it has not been studied, and little is known about its effects.
 The safest nasal snuff with the lowest nitrosamines is from Swedish Match.

-Because of its fast action, it will be useful if kept handy as an emergency source of nicotine and used to satisfy and counter the urge to smoke.
-Like glasses at parties, it is best not shared between friends.
+Because of its fast action, it will be helpful if kept handy as an emergency source of nicotine and used to satisfy and counter the urge to smoke.
+Like glasses at parties, it is best not to share between friends.

-The only snuff worth using is made in Sweden, and is very low in nitrosamines (under five parts per million) and is unlikely to cause cancer.
-It is used by a million Swedes, primarily men, many times daily.
+The only snuff worth using is made in Sweden and is very low in nitrosamines (under five parts per million), and is unlikely to cause cancer.
+It is used by a million Swedes, primarily men, daily.

-Some 200,000 Swedish women now dip snuff.
-It is spitless, and used in the form of a small teabag under the upper lip.
-It is kept there for half an hour and over the course of a day provides nicotine levels higher than nicotine patches or gum.
-Dry snuff does not have to be refrigerated before sale.
+Some 200,000 Swedish women now dip snuff (also known as a nicotine pouch).
+It is spitless and used in the form of a small teabag under the upper lip.
+It is kept there for half an hour and, over the course of a day, provides nicotine levels higher than nicotine patches or gum.
+Dry snuff does not have to be refrigerated before the sale.

-It is about 5% as dangerous as cigarette smoking, and the risk of the uncommon mouth cancer is one in five of the risk for smokers.
+It is about 5% as dangerous as cigarette smoking, and the risk of uncommon mouth cancer is one in five the risk for smokers.
 Smokers use it instead of going outside in the cold to smoke.
-As long as people are satisfying their need for nicotine by not smoking, they are 95% better off health-wise.
+As long as people satisfy their need for nicotine by not smoking, they are 95% better off health-wise.